oovk/sktime/docs/source/about/team.rst

      - Technical University of Munich

 Explanation of columns:
-* column 1: primary GitHub user identifier used for contributions to `sktime`
+* column 1: full name of individual.
+May be anonymized upon contributor request.
-* column 2: full name of individual
+* column 2: primary GitHub user identifier used for contributions to `sktime`
 * column 3: affiliation which `sktime` contributions are subject to, that is, primary affiliation(s) of the role under which `sktime` contributions are made by the individual.
 * column 4: primary affiliation of the individual.
 This does not need to be equal to the primary affiliation of the `sktime` contributing role.